alipala/language-tutor/README.md

 - 🔍 Advanced debugging with comprehensive logging system
 - 🛡️ Enhanced error handling and user feedback
 - 🌊 Optimized for reliable production deployment on Railway
+- 🧩 Custom UI components for better performance and reliability

 ## 🔍 About This Fork